 Internet Access.
 Added a WaveWifi router that pulls in either marina WiFi or cellular data as the internet source, and then creates a boat WiFi network for use by our computers, phones, tablets, and Apple TV.
 In theory, it should be just like home WiFi.
 That has ben true in marinas with strong and steady WiFi signal, but some marinas have poor or no WiFi.
 And it took a few months of testing and interaction with Verizon and Wave Wfi tech support to get the celluar side of the router working reliably when we are traveling.
 It is working well now.

 Grey Water System.
 R&R’s “grey water” – from sink and shower drains – flows into a six gallon plastic sump tank that has a float switch and pump to send the grey water overboard when the sump is full.
-In Iuka, MS I noticed cloudy water in the bilges and traced it back to a failed grey water sump pump.
+In Iuka, MS I noticed cloudy soap-smelling water in the bilges and traced it back to a failed grey water sump pump.
 Aqua Yacht Harbor replaced the grey water pump and float switch, I cleaned and wet-vacuumed the bilges, and all was well.

 Fresh Water System.
-R&R’s fresh water system includes two 75 gallon water tanks filled through a screw-out fitting on the starboard deck, a variable speed fresh water pump, and plastic tubing from the pump to plumbing fixtures.
+R&R’s fresh water system includes two 75 gallon water tanks filled through a fitting on the starboard deck, a variable speed fresh water pump, and plastic tubing from the pump to plumbing fixtures.
 In Green Turtle Bay, KY I noticed clear water in the bilges and traced it back to the starboard shower fixture.
 With help from fellow looper Joe from “Sea Lord”, I replaced the leaking part and wet-vacuumed the bilges.
 Then in Orange Beach, AL the fresh water pump failed.
 Saunders Yacht Services replaced the pump and since then the system has worked well.
 And in Tarpon Springs Freundship Marine Services replaced a faulty water level sending unit so we now know when the water tanks need to be filled.

 Electrical System.
 R&R has five 12 volt battery systems: